KatherLab/SWARM/README.md

 6. As soon as the required number of systems are done, the training is finished

 **Additionaly**:
 * It might happen  that after starting a node, the desired message doesn't appear.
 It helps many times to start the node again or redo the whole process
+* Further information regarding the use of HPE SWARM learning can be found in the documentation part of this repository (https://github.com/HewlettPackard/swarm-learning)